-The School will deal with these difficult situations on a case by case basis and Parents are invited to contact the School directly and in a timely fashion.
+The School will deal with these difficult situations on a case by case basis and parents are invited to contact the school directly and as soon as possible.

 Will the same bursary be applied to more than one child from the same family?

-In deciding on the level of bursary support that the Parents may require and that the School can afford, it is expected that the same level of support will be offered to each child from that family having taken into account any revised financial circumstances.
+In deciding on the level of bursary support that the parents may require and that the School can afford, it is expected that the same level of support will be offered to each child from that family, providing they meet the required entry standards, and having taken into account any revised financial circumstances.

 Who will know I have been awarded a bursary?